necat101/Chronos-CLGCM/README.md

 -----

-### 📢 **Major Update in v0.3: Directory-Based Models\!**
+### 📢 **Major Update in v0.3: Self-Contained & Portable Models\!**

-> To permanently fix tokenizer mismatch errors and make models truly portable, Chronos now saves and loads models as **self-contained directories**.
-Each directory includes both the model weights (`.pt` or `.npz`) and the necessary tokenizer files.
+> To improve reliability and ease of use, Chronos now saves and loads models as **self-contained directories**.
+Each directory includes the model weights (`.pt` or `.npz`), the necessary tokenizer files, and **the model's architecture configuration**.
 >
-> This is a critical change that simplifies the workflow and improves reliability.
-You will now use the `--model-path` argument to point to these directories instead of old file-based flags like `--ckpt` and `--load-quantized`.
+> This is a critical change with two major benefits:
+>
+> 1. It permanently fixes tokenizer mismatch errors.
+> 2. You **no longer need to specify architecture flags** (`--context_dim`, etc.) when quantizing or running inference\!
+The model knows its own configuration.

 ## About The Project

 The field of AI has been dominated by a paradigm of unprecedented scale, yet fundamental limitations in today's Transformer models are becoming apparent.
 The path to Artificial General Intelligence (AGI) may not be paved with scale alone.
-Chronos challenges this paradigm by focusing on architectural intelligence.
+Chronos challenges this paradigm by focusing on **architectural intelligence**.

 This project introduces a novel hybrid model where a deep reasoning engine operates within a dynamic, lifelong learning memory environment.
 Chronos is conceived not merely to process information, but to **think, learn, and remember** in a cohesive, integrated, and human-like manner.